 9.4 The Panel's visits to principal councils in 2017 identified some good practice in how the important role of co-opted members was reflected in the communication and support they receive.
 In the best cases, they received the same range of support as elected members, enabling them to undertake their role fully.
-However, concerns were raised in several councils where the Panel's Determinations were not being fully implemented and there was limited support available for co-opted members.
+However, concerns were raised in several councils where the Panel's determinations were not being fully implemented and there was limited support available for co-opted members.

-Determination 35: The Panel has determined that each authority, through its Democratic Services Committee or other appropriate committee, must ensure that all voting co-opted members are given as much support as is necessary to enable them to fulfil their duties effectively.
+Determination 38: Each authority, through its Democratic Services Committee or other appropriate committee, must ensure that all voting coopted members are given as much support as is necessary to enable them to fulfil their duties effectively.
 Such support should be without cost to the individual member.